pattern-lab/website/patternlabsite/docs/pattern-linking.md

 ---
 layout: docs
 title: Pattern Lab's Special Query String Variables | Pattern Lab
+heading: Pattern Lab's Special Query String Variables
 ---

-# Pattern Lab's Special Query String Variables

 Pattern Lab comes with support for a number of special query string variables to help you share patterns with clients.
 These query string variables include ways to link to patterns, set the Pattern Lab viewport to a specific width, open various views as well as start Hay and disco modes on page load.
 There are lots of options: